 Ground Station as a Service is one piece of this model.
 For example, an organization that needs to gather satellite data to track weather patterns can purchase services through a satellite company that owns and launches satellites into space.
 However, those satellites still need a ground station to downlink that data to.
 In the same way, those satellite companies can then build or lease an antenna at a ground station owned by a GSaaS provider.

 The Quintillion-ATLAS ground station is a location on which these companies can build an antenna.
-Quintillion offers not only GSaaS but also dedicated antenna pad leasing at this facility to offer customers dedicated ground station placements, which are bundled with equipment colocation, power, operations & maintenance (O&M services), and backhaul solutions.
+Quintillion offers not only GSaaS, but also dedicated antenna pad leasing at this facility.
+This provides customers with dedicated ground station placements, which are bundled with equipment colocation, power, operations & maintenance (O&M services), and backhaul solutions.
 A full-service solution!

 The Equinix SE2 International Business Exchange

 We’ve covered how satellite data is first gathered in the sky with polar-orbiting satellites and then downlinked to our ground station in Utqiagvik.
 However, this isn’t the end of the journey.

 Providing a secure, high-latitude ground station to downlink and uplink data to is only half of what Quintillion’s ground station accomplishes.
 This Arctic ground station is also linked to the Equinix SE2 International Business Exchange, and terrestrial and subsea fiber optic cables that span from Alaska to Seattle are how they get there.